-Oil & Gas Segment - License and Development Revenue Under ASC 605, license and development revenue associated with the up-front non-refundable \$75.0 million exclusivity payment received in connection with the VorTeq license agreement (the "VorTeq License Agreement") that the Company entered into with Schlumberger Technology Corporation (the "VorTeq Licensee") was recognized on a straight-line basis over thefifteen-year term of the license, while the two substantive milestone payments of \$25.0 million each that could be earned under the license agreement were to be recognized in full when achieved under milestone accounting.
+Oil & Gas Segment - License and Development Revenue License and development revenue associated with the up-front non-refundable \$75.0 million exclusivity payment received in connection with the VorTeq license agreement (the "VorTeq License Agreement") that the Company entered into with Schlumberger Technology Corporation (the "VorTeq Licensee") under ASC 605 was recognized on a straight-line basis over thefifteen-year term of the license, while the two subsequent milestone payments of \$25.0 million each that could be earned under the VorTeq License Agreement were to be recognized in full when achieved under milestone accounting.

-Under ASC 606, license and development revenue, which includes both the upfront non-refundable\$75.0 million exclusivity payment and the two milestone payments of \$25.0 million each, when determined probable, is comprised of:
+License and development revenue under ASC 606, which includes both the upfront non-refundable\$75.0 million exclusivity payment and the two milestone payments of \$25.0 million each, when determined probable, is comprised of:

-revenue recognition over time based on an input measure of progress based on a cost driver which management has determined is the best estimate of the progress made on the project during the period from inception until full commercialization for the amount allocated to the exclusive Missile (as defined in Note 14, "VorTeq Partnership and License Agreement") license and research and development services, and

-• revenue recognition related to stand-ready when and if available upgrades subsequent to full commercialization, recognized over time ratably over the period, which matches the transfer of benefit to the customer on a daily basis, commencing after full commercial launch until the expiration of the contract.
+revenue recognition over time based on an input measure of progress based on a cost driver, which management has determined is the best estimate of the progress made on the project during the period from inception until full commercialization, for the amount allocated to the exclusive Missile (as defined in Note 14, "VorTeq Partnership and License Agreement") license and research and development services, and revenue recognition related to stand-ready, when and if available, upgrades subsequent to full commercialization, recognized over time ratably over the period, which matches the transfer of benefit to the customer on a daily basis, commencing after full commercial launch until the expiration of the contract.